sgorgun/gold-mine-task-python/README_short.md

 ## Purpose

-The coding exercise is designed to test knowledge of the following concepts:
+The coding exercise is designed to test your knowledge of the following concepts:
-* Dynamical Programming
+* Dynamic Programming
 * Optimal substructure

 ## Overview

-The coding exercise covers the following practical problem:
+The coding exercise covers the Gold Mine problem.
-* The Gold Mine Problem